sgordover/GitHubFederalContractingCourse/Module_3/README.md

 ## Activities

-- Participate in a group activity designed to simulate real-life collaboration on GitHub.
+- Lab excercise to simulate collaboration in GitHub
-- Create a basic workflow using GitHub Actions, understanding the automation potential it brings to your projects.

 SerVet Digital, LLC is committed to providing you with practical, hands-on learning experiences.
 This module will equip you with the collaborative skills needed to excel in any project environment, especially within the federal contracting sector.